 1: Introduction

-Rapid urbanization in Nairobi County has increased the generation of solid waste, with informal dumping and burning being common practices.
+Rapid urbanization in Nairobi County has increased solid waste generation, with informal dumping and burning common practices.
 Open burning of waste releases particulate matter (PM2.5) and gaseous pollutants, including CO2, SO2, and CH4, which contribute to air pollution and pose severe health risks (WHO, 2021).
 PM2.5 can penetrate deep into the lungs and enter the bloodstream, causing respiratory and cardiovascular diseases, while SO2 and CH4 are significant contributors to acid rain and climate change, respectively (EPA, 2020).
 Understanding how pollutant concentrations vary with distance from dumping sites is critical for designing buffer zones, exposure risk assessments, and urban environmental policies.
 This study aims to quantify the relationship between air pollutant levels and proximity to burning sites, providing empirical evidence for policymakers and environmental managers.

 1.1: Research Objective